Thank You for Your Service to Our Country!

 Learn about the security screening procedures for travelers with disabilities and medical conditions.

-TSA Pre✓™ for Active Duty Military
+TSA Pre✓™ for Members of the Military

 Screening of Military Personnel